zopefoundation/ZODB/docs/articles/ZODB2.rst

 Subtransactions, sometimes called "inner transactions", are transactions that happen inside another transaction.
-Subtransactions can be commited and aborted like regular "outer" transactions.
+Subtransactions can be committed and aborted like regular "outer" transactions.
 Subtransactions mostly provide you with an optimization technique.

-Subtransactions can be commited and aborted.
+Subtransactions can be committed and aborted.
 Commiting or aborting a subtransaction does not commit or abort its outer transaction, just the subtransaction.
 This lets you use many, fine-grained transactions within one big transaction.